I received this excellent question from a reader:

 2. Share your concerns with your horse

 Your other option is to talk with your horse about what will happen if they don’t control their eating.
-Güliz and I did this with Cobra.
+This is exactly what I did with Cobra.
 He had been a wild horse out on rangeland, experiencing seasonal starvation his whole life.
 So for him, it was natural/essential to bulk up as much as possible when there was food; to store up for the lean times when food was scarce.

 So of course, when he arrived at my place, where there is unlimited hay in slowfeeders, plus pastures, he ate like a train!
 He did not know/understand that at my place there is always food.
 And that there will be the same amount of food available in winter, so he would never be hungry or risk starvation again.